badmasti2/battlemetrics-rust_player_tracker/README.md

 ## Limitations

  The tracker depends on BattleMetrics live activity logs.
-It only shows tracks the server page your on if a player has not appeared in recent activity, their status may show as unknown.
+It only shows tracks the server page your on

+ if a player has not appeared in recent activity, their status may show as unknown.

  The tracker cannot see players that are currently online unless BattleMetrics provides activity data for them.

 The tracker only works on BattleMetrics Rust server pages.

- You cant find what server someones on
+You cant find what server someones on You need to know what server there on to track them